kytschi/janus/README.md

 In the Janus folder copy `janus.db.example` to `janus.db`.
 You can place this SQLite databse anywhere you like, it doesn't have to be in the Janus folder.

 Make sure the `janus.db` file has write permissions by the webserver user.

+If you'd prefer to have MySQL/MariaDB support then create a database called `janus` for example and run the `mysql.sql` sql file located in the Janus folder against the database.

+Remember to create a username for the database with a nice password and give it read/write access.

 ### Step 4: generate a janus key
 Run a command like this,